 GO TO SECTION: Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16

 There are several arguments against using an observational calendar, but most are based on an incomplete understanding of observation or an inability to let go of the comforting mathematical bias.
-Many don't even attempt to use scripture to disprove observation even though many already use observation of the Sun to begin the Sabbath Day.
-Obviously, the sun and moon move differently in relation to an observer on the Earth's surface, but watching for these signs are very similar and no one can use scripture that shows one sign should be observed and the other calculated.
-But it is with specific instructions given in scripture to blow trumpets at the New Moon, to gather for a sacrificial meal, and to begin our months based on the Aviv harvest that we find direct Biblical support of an observed calendar!
-But there are other concerns that are a common thread when discussing the Biblical Calendar.
-We will now begin to look at some of these concerns.
+Many don't even attempt to use scripture to disprove observation, even though many already use observation of the sun to begin the Sabbath Day.
+Obviously, the sun and moon move differently in relation to an observer on the Earth's surface, but the action of watching for each of these signs is very similar.
+There is no scripture that shows any one of these signs as being calculated, much less one being observed and the other calculated.
+But it does support the blowing of trumpets and gathering for a meal at each expected renewed moon and to begin the year with the renewed moon of the Aviv harvest.
+But when discussing these aspects of the Biblical calendar, there are concerns that prevent some from fully accepting this methodology.
+Let's look at some of the more common issues.

 Aviv Longer Than One Month